Use of online banking more than doubled in Ireland in last 10 years

 While banking online is relatively popular here, it remains low compared to Denmark and the Netherlands where 90 per cent and 89 per cent of people respectively avail of it.

-During the last decade, online banking by European Union citizens as a whole has jumped from 25 per cent in 2007 to 51 per cent at the end of 2017.
+During the last decade, online banking by EU citizens as a whole has jumped from 25 per cent in 2007 to 51 per cent at the end of 2017.

-Eurostat figures show use of online banking tends to increase in line with the education classified as having a high education level, avail of such services.
+Eurostat figures showed use of online banking tends to increase in line with the education classified as having a high education level, avail of such services.

 The FSU is to hold a conference on digitalisation and the future of banking in May in Limerick.